dotnet/AspNetCore.Docs/aspnetcore/blazor/class-libraries.md

 * A NuGet package.
 * A referenced .NET library.

-Just as components are regular .NET types, components provided by a Razor class library are normal .NET assemblies.
+Just as components are regular .NET types, components provided by an RCL are normal .NET assemblies.

-## Create a Razor class library
+## Create an RCL

 Follow the guidance in the <xref:blazor/get-started> article to configure your environment for Blazor.